-Sometimes to address the anxiety consuming us, we need to tackle the physical symptoms directly.
-This is where TIPP skills can be extremely beneficial.
+When anxiety strikes, TIPP skills can be an extremely handy tool to help relieve symptoms, fast!
 Each of the skills below triggers a physiological response in the body, reminding you that you are safe and that there is no immediate threat.

 To evoke this response, cold water must hit areas of highest sensitivity on the face, including the temples, forehead and just below the eyes.
 Some people do so by dipping their face into cold water, others use ice packs; however you choose to evoke the response is your choice.
-Psychotherapist Joelle Anderson recommends holding your breath (for a maximum of 30s) at the same time to further evoke calmness.
+If you can, try also holding your breath (for a maximum of 30s) at the same time to further evoke calmness.

 When we perform high intensity exercise, the hormone Adrenaline is released in the body.
-Adrenaline creates similar physical responses such as anxiety.
-So even after just a couple of minutes of vigorous exercise (ie. jumping jacks, burpees, jog around the block, etc), and we decide to stop, we trick the brain into thinking the adrenaline – and all the physical symptoms that go along with it - is the result of exercise, not anxiety.
+Adrenaline creates similar physical responses as anxiety.
+So even after just a couple of minutes of vigorous exercise (ie. jumping jacks, burpees, jog around the block, etc), once we stop, we trick the brain into thinking the adrenaline – and all the physical symptoms that go along with it - is the result of exercise, not anxiety.
 So when you stop exercising, everything slows down.

-When we pair this deep breathing with muscle relaxation, we have the perfect duo.
+When we pair muscle relaxation with deep breathing, we have the perfect duo.
 It is recommended that you focus on controlling your breathing rate first.
 Once your heart rate and breathing has begun to slow down, you can introduce this next step.
-Beginning at your toes, squeeze your muscles so you feel the tension.
+Beginning at your toes, notice the tension.
+You can even squeeze your muscles so you feel the tension and focus on that one muscle.
 While squeezing, breathe in deeply.
 Then after 4 seconds, release the tension in your muscles as well as your breath.
 Really focus on how it feels to release the tension.
 Now slowly work your way up your body, focusing on one muscle group at a time.